groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 ---

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: What makes GroupDocs.Annotation stand out from other Java annotation libraries?**
-A: It offers a built‑in role‑based permission system, supports many document formats, and provides enterprise‑grade features like audit trails and batch processing.
+A: It offers a built‑in role‑based permission system, supports 50+ input and output formats, and provides enterprise‑grade features like audit trails and batch processing.

 **Q: How can I create custom roles beyond EDITOR and VIEWER?**
 A: Map your business‑specific roles to the existing `Role` enum (e.g., `Role.EDITOR`) and handle additional logic in your application layer, as shown in the `DocumentRole` example.